Tanzania Up Close: Wildlife Safari and the Great Migration

 Day 4

-After checking out of the hotel and loading the safari vehicles, begin the drive to Tarangire National park.
-Tarangire is home to the greatest concentration of elephants in Africa.
-The Tarangire River snakes through the park, and as it's the area's only permanent river, wildlife travel long distances to reach it.
-The 1,096 square miles of protected lands are home to a large variety of game, such as wildebeests, elephants, zebras, gazelles, elands, gerenuks, lions and leopards.
-Extensive grasslands, dotted with the occasional acacia or baobab tree, provide the optimum conditions for viewing wild animals.
-Bird enthusiasts will have the opportunity to see more than 500 avian species, including Yellow-collared Lovebirds, Rufous-tailed Weavers, Ashy Starlings, Stocking-thighed Ostriches, and Kori Bustards.
-In the afternoon arrive at Tarangire Sopa, built to blend in with the vastness of its surroundings, Tarangire Sopa Lodge lies hidden among the kopjes, ancient baobab.
-Many elephants can be seen around the lodge, allowing visitors a close encounter.
+After checking out of the hotel and loading the safari vehicles, begin the drive to Tarangire National Park, home to some of the largest elephant herds in Tanzania.
+The Tarangire River snakes through the park, and as it's the area's only permanent river, many animals travel long distances to reach it.
+In addition to elephants, wildebeests, zebras, gazelles, elands, gerenuks, giraffes, lions, and leopards can be seen within the park's nearly 1,100 square miles of protected lands.
+Extensive grasslands, dotted with the occasional acacia or baobab tree, provide optimal conditions for viewing wildlife.
+Bird enthusiasts will have the opportunity to see more than 500 avian species, including Yellow-collared Lovebirds, Rufous-tailed Weavers, Ashy Starlings, Common Ostriches, Kori Bustards, and Lilac-breasted Rollers.
+In the afternoon, arrive at Tarangire Sopa Lodge.
+Designed to blend in with the vastness of its surroundings, the lodge is set among the kopjes (small rocky hills) and ancient baobab trees, and elephants can frequently be seen around the area.

 Breakfast-Lunch-Dinner included